MeisterLabs/cloudflare-worker-logpush-loki/README.md

 You can configure Cloudflare Logpush to send Logs to any [HTTP destination](https://developers.cloudflare.com/logs/get-started/enable-destinations/http/), so let's send some logs to [Grafana Loki](https://grafana.com/oss/loki/).

+NOTE: The auth is passed through to Loki based on a header in the Job definition in CloudFlare.

 This Worker takes the incoming Logpush JSON Format and transforms it into something Loki understands:

 - take incoming gzipped Logpush data, unpack it
 - merge all fields into the Loki API format and send it off to the destination
 - profit

+## Deploy in k8s

+This fork is designed for running in k8s.  `deploy/` contains the yaml you'll need.
+Perhaps a helm chart will come later.
+Perhaps even a public docker image, for now you'll need to build it from the Dockerfile.

 ## Create the Worker